ibihim/basic-backend-interview-test/README.md

 If you want to start everything by hand, please look into [How to run it by hand](./docs/execution.md).

 Otherwise, I would suggest to use docker-compose.
+FYI: If you start ```docker-compose up``` on an empty database, it will automatically start to crawl the NASA NEO API until it has all the data.

 ## API